 Wills Eye Hospital is a free-standing eye hospital that has an affiliation with Thomas Jefferson University as its Department of Ophthalmology.
 The hospital includes an Emergency Department and 4-inpatient beds that fellows may visit while on the neurological/neurosurgical consult service.

 - HIV clinic half day per week for all fellows with our HIV specialists.

-- General ID clinic half day per month when off inpatient service with rotating faculty.
+- General ID clinic half day per month when off inpatient service with Chief of Infectious Diseases.

 - Lankenau outpatient clinic (includes follow ups, new referrals, HIV, Hep C, Travel, miscellaneous) 2nd year of fellowship.

 - Outpatient Antibiotic Therapy (OPAT) clinic half day per week while rounding with our surgical consultation service.

 - Weekly Case Management Conference

 - Weekly Board Review